Old Rail Trail

 call us at: 090 64 51060

 The Sheraton Athlone Hotel is ideally situated in some of the best walking landscape in Ireland.
 Athlone and Ireland’s Lakelands is one of Ireland's most spectacular and beautiful walking destinations.
 It offers not only great scenery but also dramatic lakeshore and castle walks.
-There are spectacular walks and cycling trails to be enjoyed with plenty of places to see along the way whether you prefer to take a stroll along the Shannon on a hot summers day or treat the kids to a picnic at Portlick Forest.
+There are spectacular walks and cycling trails to be enjoyed with plenty of places to see along the way whether you prefer to take a stroll along the Shannon or treat the kids to a picnic at Portlick Forest.

 Mote Park Heritage Walkway

 Mote Park Heritage Walkway is a waymarked walk through Mote Park estate just outside Roscommon town.
 The Heritage walk is approx 20km through open farmland, forest and hillside.
 Mote Park Forest is home to many species of wildlife e.g. red squirrel and pine marten and is very popular with local people for walking, cycling, birdwatching etc. A permanent orienteering course is located at Mote Park.